 Spring 2016 - Fall 2016: Design Development and Public Involvement

 Fall 2016 - Winter 2016/17: Construction Documents, Permitting, and Bidding

 Spring 2017 - Summer 2017: Construction

-Summer 2017: Opening of Loo & Splash Pad
+Summer 2017: Opening of Loo and Splash Pad

 PP&R has secured funding and hired an architect to design the enclosure for the picnic pavilion.
 A preferred option was chosen after the December 2015 community meeting and shared at the February 2016 Buckman Community Association meeting.

 A successful bid was obtained in the second round of bidding.
-An update on timeline for fabrication and installation will shared as soon as the contractor's schedule is available.
+The gate is currently being fabricated off-site, and installation will occur in November.

 Marlo Medellin, email@example.com, (503) 823-5581

 Maija Spencer, firstname.lastname@example.org, (503) 823-5593